portsoc/portsoc-readline/README.md

-# uop-readline

-Command-line-based user input made easy.
+# portsoc-readline – easy-to-use promise-based input

 This is an input library that provides a single method `question` which gets user input.
 It's promise-based so it works nicely with top-level await, meaning you can use it like this: